 So, there you have it, advice straight from the professionals!

-Here’s a list of local plant nurseries to get you started:
+Here’s a list of local plant nurseries and plant shops to get you started:

 - Russell’s Farm Supply